Complexity of Computing the Anti-Ramsey Numbers for Paths: Hardness of Anti-Ramsey Coloring

-As we already discussed, in this paper we will be focusing on paths and in particular path of length three, thus in the following we present upper bounds on the number of colors when the graph $H$ is a path.
+In the following, we first present an upper bound on the number of colors when the graph $H$ is a path.
+For certain technical reasons that we will see in the proofs, we define a constant $c_k$ depending only on $k$ with a particular lower bound.